Teast

 Some schools and language institutes may have a preference for native English speakers, influenced by market demand or institutional policies.
 However, this is not a blanket requirement across the board, and many educational institutions value the unique perspectives and skills that non-native speakers bring to the classroom.

 The scenario presents a landscape where flexibility, qualifications, and the ability to navigate the job market are key.
 Non-native English speakers are encouraged to highlight their language proficiency, teaching credentials, and any relevant experience to enhance their appeal to potential employers.
-The richness of Taiwan's teaching environment, complemented by its cultural diversity and openness, ensures that there are ample opportunities for educators of all backgrounds.
+The richness of Taiwan's teaching environment, complemented by its cultural diversity and openness, ensures that there are ample opportunities for teachers of all backgrounds.

 Read More: Can you teach English in Taiwan as a non-native English speaker

-Do you need a TEFL to teach English in Taiwan?
+Do You Need a TEFL to Teach English in Taiwan?

 Can You Teach English in Taiwan Without Experience?